FilyCode/ProteinProteinInteractions_Finches-filtering_AF3-prediction/README.md

 ## Authorship

-This pipeline and its associated scripts were solely developed by Philipp Trollmann during their first PhD rotation in Dr. Pinghua Liu's lab at Boston University.
+This pipeline and its associated scripts were solely developed by Philipp Trollmann during his second PhD rotation in Dr. Juam Fuxman Bass's lab at Boston University.